 Those looking to relax should stop by Yumoto onsen, a small town with many hot springs, including one located within a Buddhist temple and open to the public—a true rarity in Japan.

 Ryuzu-no-taki Falls is so named because it is said to look like a dragon's head.
-The first of the fall colors appear here in early October.
+The first of the fall colors appear here in late September.
 Yudaki Falls, which forms the source of Nikko's Yu River, is a dramatic, 25-meter wide waterfall.
 The falls crash down a sheer rock 70 meters tall.